nomisRev/Write-your-own-MVP-library/README.md

 ## Abstract the code and make a library

-* It's not really a library yet, is it?
-So let's abstract it a little bit more and let's create something we can add to every project.
+* We now have a concrete implementation of an MVP archtiecture, but it's not really a library yet, is it?
+So let's abstract it to something we can add to every project.

 #### View

-* Our View is our Activity, so let's analyze what happens here.
+* Our View is our Activity.
+Here's the list of things it does:
 `public class MainActivity extends AppCompatActivity implements MVPContract.MainView {`
-    1. We implement our `MVPContract.MainView` to ensure our MPV View upholds its contract.
+    1. We implement our `MVPContract.MainView` to ensure our MVP View upholds its contract.
     2. The activity holds a reference to the `Presenter`
     3. Create the `Presenter` in `onCreate` and attach ourself to it.
     4. In `onDestroy` we detach ourself.

-* This is the minimum functionality we need for every View, so let's create a `BaseMVPContract` with a `BaseMvpView`.
-And an abstract class `BaseMvpActivity` we extend from to create our `Views`.
+* This is the minimum functionality we need for every View.
+To ensure this we create a `BaseMVPContract` with a `BaseMvpView` and an abstract class `BaseMvpActivity` we extend from to create our `Views`.
 * Our `BaseMvpView` doesn't require any initial functionality because it's only responsible for showing data.
 Showing data is case specific so it becomes an empty interface.

 ```java